dbmdz/cudami/README.md

 ## Requirements

+- the minimum version of the JRE used to start the applications is `17`
-The minimum version of PostgreSQL is `12`, as cudami uses features that are not available in older versions.
+- the minimum version of PostgreSQL is `12`, as cudami uses features that are not available in older versions

 ## Installation